Dallas Neighborhood Guide

 Dallas > Central Dallas > Downtown Dallas

 A flood of investment is transforming old buildings into shiny mixed-use developments and drawing new shops, restaurants, and bars to the city center.
-Once a ghost town after 5 p.m. on weekdays — when thousands of office workers troop out of the neighborhood’s skyscrapers — downtown Dallas is becoming a live-work-play community all its own.
+Once a ghost town after 5 p.m. on weekdays—when thousands of office workers troop out of the neighborhood’s skyscrapers—downtown Dallas is becoming a live-work-play community all its own.

-What the Locals Say
+What the Locals Say About Downtown Dallas

 Locals Love